Monday, November 27, 2023

 Before the change in perspective a day used to be just a day.
 It started and it ended.
 Nothing more and nothing less.
 The sun rose, and many hours later, it set.

-Beneath the surface, there is an awareness that days add up to a week, weeks to a month, months to a year, and years to a life lived.
+Afterwards, there is an awareness that days add up to a week, weeks to a month, months to a year, and years to a life lived.
 With that, how we decide to live a day adds up to how we lived this life.

 At some point of time in life a realization comes that on average we live around 30,000 days (~ 82 years) and out of that we have already lived 25,000 days (~ 68 years), and what is left is 5,000 (~ 14 years) more to go.

 The span of life counted in the number of days is a jarring change of perspective and adjusting to this transition requires building a wormhole.
+It requires taking a deep breath, jumping headlong into the task, and hoping that in the part of universe that we will come out is kind and friendly.

 Ciao.